adzcai/games-bot/README.md

 # games-bot

-A discord bot to enjoy all your favourite board games with your friends.
+A Discord bot to enjoy all your favourite board games with your friends.
 Tic Tac Toe, Spyfall, Coup, and more.
 This app was created using [Express 4](http://expressjs.com/), based off of the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out..

 ## Installation